grafana/grafana/docs/sources/panels/visualizations/time-series/graph-time-series-as-lines.md

 ### Connect null values

 Choose how null values (gaps in the data) are displayed on the graph.
-Null values can be connected to form a continuous line or, optionally, set a threshold below which gaps in the data should be considered gaps and no longer an no longer connected.
+Null values can be connected to form a continuous line or, optionally, set a threshold below which gaps in the data should be considered gaps and no longer connected.

 ![Image name](/static/img/docs/time-series-panel/connect-null-values-8-0.png)